Beamforming Design with Partial Channel Estimation and Feedback for FDD RIS-Assisted Systems: Proposed Path Selection Based Scheme

 \section{Proposed Path Selection Based Scheme}

 In this section, we present the path selection based feedback reduction and beamforming design scheme.
 The overall strategy and main steps are summarized in Fig.~\ref{fig1}.

-\begin{itemize} \item \textit{Step 1 (PAI acquisition):} BS estimates the uplink PAI by using the pilot signals sent from UE and reflected by RIS (the feasibility of this step has been discussed in the aforementioned section, which will not be repeated in the following).
-According to the angle reciprocity of FDD systems, downlink PAI is equivalent to being acquired at BS. \item \textit{Step 2 (Path selection):} BS selects several dominant paths according to the proposed path selection strategy, during which alternating optimization of active and passive beamformers is performed to make sure that the selected dominant paths contribute to the maximization of spectral efficiency $R$. \item \textit{Step 3 (DPGI estimation and feedback):} Downlink pilot signals are transmitted at BS and reflected by RIS with jointly designed active and passive beamforming vectors for DPGI estimation.
-By performing the proposed feedback scheme at UE, BS obtains the quantized downlink DPGI. \item \textit{Step 4 (Beamformers update):} The active and passive beamformers for downlink data transmission will be updated alternatively based on the fed back DPGI to further improve the spectral efficiency $R$. \end{itemize} The corresponding steps involved will be discussed in detail as follows.
+\begin{itemize} \item \textit{Step 1 (PAI acquisition):} BS estimates the uplink PAI using the pilot signals sent from UE and reflected by RIS (the feasibility of this step has been discussed in the aforementioned section, which will not be repeated in the following).$\footnote{The cost of PAI estimation is relatively small, primarily due to two reasons: first, the utilization of CS-based sparse recovery algorithms reduces the pilot overhead according to the sparsity of mmWave channels \cite{CE_CS_WangPeilian_Lett_2020}; second, the PAI estimation only needs to be performed once within the angle coherence time \cite{FB_MIMOAoD_ShenWenqian_TCOM_2018}.}$ According to the angle reciprocity of FDD systems, BS obtains the downlink PAI by reversing the uplink PAI \cite{FDDRIS_Tracking_TVT_2021}. \item \textit{Step 2 (Path selection):} BS selects several dominant paths according to the proposed path selection strategy, during which alternating optimization of active and passive beamformers is performed to make sure that the selected dominant paths contribute to the maximization of downlink spectral efficiency $R$. \item \textit{Step 3 (DPGI estimation and feedback):} Downlink pilot signals are transmitted at BS and reflected by RIS with jointly designed active and passive beamforming vectors for DPGI estimation.
+By performing the proposed estimation and feedback scheme at UE, BS obtains the quantized downlink DPGI through uplink feedback. \item \textit{Step 4 (Beamformers update):} The active and passive beamformers for downlink data transmission will be updated alternatively based on the fed back DPGI to further improve the spectral efficiency $R$. \end{itemize} The corresponding steps involved will be discussed in detail as follows.